-in urgent haste at the king's command; and the decree was proclaimed in Shushan, the capital city.
 Mordecai cleverly did not issue the decree in Shushan until the couriers had departed.
 This strategy mirrored the same concern that Haman had previously harbored, which was the fear that by making such announcements known to the enemies of the Jews, it might prompt them to seek advocates with the king to change the decree.
 Now, Mordecai was concerned that announcing the decree among the Jews' adversaries could lead them to vie for more influence and overturn their plans for defense.

 Mordecai left the king's presence in royal robes of blue and white, with a magnificent crown of gold and a mantle of fine linen and purple wool.
-Mordecai did not assume any greatness until he was certain that there would be hope and salvation for his troubled brethren.
+Mordecai's departure from the king's presence in royal attire symbolizes the justification of his righteousness.
+He did not assume any greatness until he was certain that there would be hope and salvation for his troubled brethren.
 Only then did he wear royal robes, not before.
-In celebration, the city of Shushan rang with joyous cries.